-IIFA 2019 Pictures: Sara Ali Khan STEALS Our Hearts, Aditi Rao Hydari Gives Us Glam GOALS!
+IIFA 2019 Pictures: Sara Ali Khan Steals Our Hearts, Alia Bhatt Looks Like A Greek GODDESS

 IIFA 2019 is turning out to be a dazzling night with the stars of Bollywood turning up in their fashionable best.
-Sara Ali Khan, Aditi Rao Hydari, Radhika Apte, Jim Sarbh, Mouni Roy, Swara Bhaskar, Shikha Talsania and others graced the green carpet of IIFA 2019.
+Sara Ali Khan, Alia Bhatt, Aditi Rao Hydari, Radhika Apte, Jim Sarbh, Mouni Roy, Swara Bhaskar, Shikha Talsania and others graced the green carpet of IIFA 2019.

 Sara Would Make An Adorable Doll!